The stats.ComputeStats class

 Stand-alone allelic frequencies

 It can happen that only allelic frequencies are available (such as with bulk sequencing).
 In that case Site is not appropriate because it requires an ordering of samples.
 It would be possible to arbitrarily create a site from a set of allelic frequencies but this would be a pointless waste of computing resources.
-There is a class in EggLib, named Freq, fulfilling this aim.
+There is a class in EggLib, named Freq, addressing this case.

 Like Site, Freq instances can be created from different types of source: from a Site instance, from a user-specified list, or from VCF data.